timdamen/talks.timdamen.io/src/data/blog/_releases/astro-paper-4.md

 ![Back to top button in AstroPaper](https://github.com/satnaing/astro-paper/assets/53733092/79854957-7877-4f19-936e-ad994b772074)

-### Add Pagination in Tag Posts [#201](https://github.com/satnaing/astro-paper/pull/201)
+### Add Pagination in Tag Presentations [#201](https://github.com/satnaing/astro-paper/pull/201)

-Improve content organization and navigation with the addition of pagination in tag posts, making it easier for users to explore related content.
-This ensures that if a tag has many posts, readers won't be overwhelmed by all the tag-related posts.
+Improve content organization and navigation with the addition of pagination in tag presentations, making it easier for users to explore related content.
+This ensures that if a tag has many presentations, readers won't be overwhelmed by all the tag-related presentations.

 <video autoplay loop="loop" muted="muted" plays-inline="true" class="border border-skin-line">
   <source src="https://github.com/satnaing/astro-paper/assets/53733092/9bad87f5-dcf5-4b79-b67a-d6c7244cd616" type="video/mp4">